Year 8 Course Information

 (Prescribed studies in Japanese)

-The Year 8 Japanese curriculum enables students to further develop their language skills, acquiring new grammatical structures, and learning how to write the Japanese script katakana and some kanji, expressions and vocabulary.
-Students become confident and able to express themselves on a range of topics including Food, Sports and Hobbies, School Life, making comparisons between Japan and Australia.
+The Year 8 Japanese curriculum enables students to further develop their language skills, acquiring new grammatical structures, expressions and vocabulary and learning how to write the Japanese script katakana and some kanji.
+Students become confident and able to express themselves on a range of topics including food, sports and hobbies, school life, making comparisons between Japan and Australia.
 A focus on the acquisition of cultural knowledge remains central to all Japanese classes.
-There is the opportunity to host students from Japan through the exchange with our sister school, Aoki Junior High School.

 (Prescribed studies in Mathematics)